Oluwatobi-beebittech/EcoCycle-Backend/README.md

 6. Create a `.env` file and insert the appropriate values for each environment variable.
 Check the `.env.example` file for the environment keys needed.
 7. Run `docker compose build`.
 8. Once the build is done, run `docker compose up` to power on the application.
+9. Visit `http://localhost:3001` to see the app running

 `.env.example sample`
 ```